-- Since a focus on insidious trauma, some of the material we cover may create responses in our bodies, behaviors, thoughts, and emotions. - Even if it wasn't about trauma, we all have internal and external factors, creating responses in our bodies, behaviors, thoughts, and emotions. - Whatever works for you - Mindfulness-Other section pp 6-9 - Help lines/links and other PDF Connect All - Mindful moments: 30 seconds.
+- Since a focus on insidious trauma, some of the material we cover may create responses in our bodies, behaviors, thoughts, and emotions. - Even if it wasn't about trauma, we all have internal and external factors, creating responses in our bodies, behaviors, thoughts, and emotions.
+There are situations, such as with alexithymia, where individuals truly aren't going to have, experience, identify emotions the same as others do. - Whatever works for you - Apps and approaches section pp 6-9 - Help lines/links, apps, approaches PDF Connect All - Mindful moments: 30 seconds.
 Whatever works for you.
-Helps with retention of information and self-care.
+May help with retention of information and self-care.